Regenerative agriculture

 The solution to support agri-food companies in their regenerative agriculture projects and farmers in their transition to resilient agriculture.

-What's more, they aim to preserve and restore biodiversity, including insects, birds and small animals.
+These practices aim to preserve and restore biodiversity, including insects, birds and small animals.
 These techniques, based on five key principles, are more respectful of the environment and more sustainable.

 To ensure the long-term sustainability of farms and their transmission to future generations, it is essential to protect biodiversity and the environment.
 This means moving towards a more resilient agricultural model.